kaseyda/kaseyda/README.md

 ### Hi there 👋

+My name is Kasey and I am currently studying Aerospace engineering at ISU!
+I decided to persue aerospace engineering because:
+###Planes are cool!

+I am fascinated with aircraft and love knowing and figuring out how things work.

+⚡ Fun fact: I love the creative aspects of life!
+I enjoy music and playing guitar (though I don't get the time to play enough) and am fascinated by other artistic avenues such as playing around in Blender or even building furniture (at least in one case).

 <!--
 **kaseyda/kaseyda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.